andrewmkrug/AMKenv/README.md

 ## Setup

+Make sure you have added `kit` to your cli.

-Once this kenv is cloned into your run `npm i` this will copy all of the files into the parent asset directory.
+Once this kenv is cloned into your run `npm run postprepare` this will copy all of the files into the parent asset directory.

 ## Developent